vaibhav030798/Cylinder-Surface-Inspection/README.md

 We will use the Darknet neural network framework for training and testing.
 The framework uses multi-scale training, lots of data augmentation, and batch normalization.
 It is an open source neural network framework written in C and CUDA.
 It is fast, easy to install, and supports CPU and GPU computation.

 You can find the source on GitHub at [https://github.com/AlexeyAB/darknet](https://github.com/AlexeyAB/darknet).

-Here is how to install the Darknet framework (If you are going to use GPU, then update GPU=1 and CUDNN=1 in the makefile):

-Tools
-CUDA Requirements: Cuda 11.x & Cudnn